deletX/DM-Project/README.md

 - `045` Error while retrieving user position from browser
 - `046` Error while retrieving selected position (with marker)
 - `047` Error while retrieving non-user profile

+## Disclaimer
+This work has only been tested with PyCharm 2020.2.1 (Professional Edition) as IDE and Ubuntu 18.04 LTS as OS.